top of page

 What was #35 on the list?

 The Dukan diet?
-Ever heard of it?
+Have you ever heard of it?
 I have not.
 Both the Keto and Dukan diets aim for a state of "ketosis."

 What is "Ketosis"?

-Ketosis is a "metabolic state" that burns the body's stores of fat instead of carbohydrates.
+Ketosis is a "metabolic state" that burns the body's fat stores instead of carbohydrates.

 Carbohydrates are the body's natural source of energy.

-In place of carbs, the Keto diet emphasizes high levels of protein, fats, and dairy.
+The Keto diet emphasizes high protein, fats, and dairy levels instead of carbs.

-These "carbohydrate-restrictive" diets restrict carb intake to very low levels.
-Many nutritionists feel are "highly unhealthy" as well as "completely unsustainable."
+These "carbohydrate-restrictive" diets restrict carb intake to deficient levels.
+Many nutritionists feel "highly unhealthy" and "completely unsustainable."
 I agree.

-In the Keto diet, you limit carbs to about 20 grams per day.
+You limit carbs to about 20 grams per day in the Keto diet.

 What are 20 grams?
-It is the equivalent of one small banana 🍌 or apple 🍎.
+It is the equivalent of a tiny banana 🍌 or apple 🍎.
 It takes "an apple a day" to a whole new level of meaning.

 The Keto diet can cause headaches, nausea, dizziness, and fatigue.
-These symptoms are seen particularly in the beginning.
+These symptoms are seen mainly in the beginning.

-The issue is the long-term studies on its effectiveness are lacking.
+The issue is that long-term studies on its effectiveness are lacking.

 Is there a role for the Keto diet?